wenbo-li-ee/wenbo-li-ee.github.io/_posts/2023-04-11-IELTS-Speaking.md

 **Why you wanted this thing**
 **And explain how you felt when you got this thing**

 One memorable occasion when someone gave me something that I really wanted was when my parents surprised me with a new laptop for my birthday.
-It was a gift that I had been hoping for, as my old laptop was outdated and malfunctioning.
-My parents knew how important having a reliable laptop was to me, as I used it for both personal and academic purposes.
+It was a gift that I had been hoping for, as my old laptop was **outdated and malfunctioning**.
+My parents knew how important having a reliable laptop was to me, as I used it **for both personal and academic purposes**.

 My parents were the ones who gave me the new laptop, and I was completely taken aback when they presented it to me on my birthday.
-They had kept it a secret until the very last moment, and the surprise and joy that I felt upon receiving it was indescribable.
+They had kept it a secret until the very last moment, and the surprise and joy that I felt upon receiving it was **indescribable**.

-The new laptop was a significant upgrade from my old one, with a faster processing speed, better graphics, and a larger storage capacity.
-It was exactly what I needed to keep up with my coursework and to pursue my personal interests.
-I had been saving up for a new laptop for months, and the fact that my parents had given it to me as a gift made it all the more special.
+The new laptop was a significant upgrade from my old one, with a **faster processing speed**, better graphics, and a larger storage capacity.
+It was exactly what I needed to **keep up with my coursework** and to pursue my personal interests.
+I had been **saving up for** a new laptop for months, and the fact that my parents had given it to me as a gift made it all the more special.

-When I received the new laptop, I felt a sense of gratitude and appreciation towards my parents.
-It was more than just a material possession; it was a symbol of their love and support for me.
+When I received the new laptop, I felt **a sense of gratitude and appreciation** towards my parents.
+It was more than just a material possession; it was **a symbol of their love and support for me**.
 I was overwhelmed with emotion and felt incredibly fortunate to have such caring and generous parents.

 In conclusion, receiving the new laptop from my parents was a significant and meaningful experience for me.
-It was a gift that I had wanted and needed, and it represented their unwavering support and love for me.
+It was a gift that I had wanted and needed, and it represented their **unwavering support and love for me**.
 It is a memory that I will cherish for years to come.

 ---